What I Keep Witnessing In This Work

 What Becomes Possible

-One of the most magnificent things to witness is watching someone become less organized around survival and more available for life.
-Not through force.
+One of the most beautiful things to witness is watching someone become less organized around survival and more available for life.

 Not through pretending the past never happened.